USER-CONP/lammps/doc/src/fix_charge_update.rst

 .. warning::

-   Atom positions of electrode particles have to be fixed at all times.
+   Currently, atom positions of electrode particles have to be fixed at all times.

 ----------